mattswhelan/examplerepo/README.md

 ### Git commit
-The `git commit` command creates a "checkpoint" of a staged change in your project history.
+The `git commit` command creates a "snapshot" of a staged change in your project history.
+When you `commit` a change, include a short message describing the change.
 You must `add` changes before you `commit` them.

 `git commit <file.extension> -m "<yourmessage>"`

-C made to the specified file.
+Creates a commit for a specified file.

 `git commit <file.extension1> <file.extension2> <file.extension1> -m "<yourmessage>"`

 Stages and tracks the changes made to all of the specified files.

 `git commit <directory> -m "<yourmessage>"`

-Stages and tracks all changes made in a specific directory.
+Creates a checkpoint of a staged changes made in a specific directory.

 `git commit -m "<yourmessage>"`

 Stages and tracks all changes made.

+For example:

-For example, git commit -m "this is a commit message"
+`git commit -m "this is a commit message"`

 >If you forget to type -m as part of your commit then vi opens.
 To exit vi, type :q.